chkargakos/discord2tweet/README.md

 # discord2tweet

-Interract with Twitter from Discord
+Interract with Xitter from Discord

 ## Features
 discord2tweet can currently:

-- Fetch messages from discord channels of a server (guild) and post them to twitter using `twitter-api-v2`
+- Fetch messages from discord channels of a server (guild) and post them to Xitter using `twitter-api-v2`
 - Reply to `{prefix}test` with `ok`